Bridging Rested and Restless Bandits with Graph-Triggering: Rising and Rotting: Proofs on Rotting Bandits

 Plugging this observation into the previous, we get:

 The step marked with $(\star)$ is justified by the following considerations.
-Let $i \in C$, we shorten the notation for the time at which clique $C$ is triggered for the $(\widetilde{N}_{i,t_{i, N_{i,T}^\pi}}^\pi-m)$-th time as $t_{i,-m} \coloneqq t_{C,\widetilde{N}_{i, t_{i, N_{i,T}^\pi}}^\pi-m}$.
-In other words, after this time the clique $C$ is only chosen $m$ times before the action $i \in C$ is pulled for the last time.
-Consider the $|C_m|$ times the clique $C$ is chosen before pulling $i$ for the last time: then, due to the pigeonhole principle, at least one action belonging to the clique should appear at least two times before the last pull.
+Let $i \in C_m$, we shorten the notation for the time at which clique $C_m$ is triggered for the $(\widetilde{N}_{i,t_{i, N_{i,T}^\pi}}^\pi-m)$-th time as $t_{i,-m} \coloneqq t_{C_m,\widetilde{N}_{i, t_{i, N_{i,T}^\pi}}^\pi-m}$.
+In other words, after this time, the clique $C_m$ is only chosen $m$ times before the action $i \in C_m$ is pulled for the last time.
+Consider the $|C_m|$ times the clique $C_m$ is chosen before pulling $i$ for the last time: then, due to the pigeonhole principle, at least one action belonging to the clique should appear at least two times before the last pull.
 Without loss of generality, we assume that only one action appears exactly two times, and call the first appearance time $t_{i,-m}$ and the second $t_{i,-m'}$ (note that $m'\le m\le |C_m|$).
-We now observe that:
+Finally, in the step marked with $(J)$ we used Jensen's inequality to find the worst allocation of overpull among the actions in the same clique, which is the uniform one, \ie $h_{i,T} \le N_{C_m,T}^\pi/|C_m|$.